 It remains a wonder that the train system is working still after 135 years and serving the people of the region.

 As the steam engine chugged in the station, everyone gasped in awe.
 Everything else faded as the beauty rolled in – it was like watching an era walking into your lives for next 2-3 hours.
 The blue engine had a marking calling it ‘Iron Sherpa’.
 A small red board declared its no – 805.
 After the steam engine toy train left, we boarded our Diesel engine bound coach.
 It was a cramped space that seated 28 people in each of the 3 coaches.
 But then how much space do you expect on top of a 2 feet track.
 The train pulled out of the station and we were all ecstatic.
 We made the traffic on the road stop quite a few times.

 We made people standing out in front of their houses and shops, move in to make space for the train to move.
 There were children who waved to us, but most adults just wanted the train to move so that they can get back to their work.

-There was valley on one side and the city of Darjeeling on the other side.
+There was a valley on one side and the city on the other side.
 Sometimes the city was too close for our comfort, but then the view on the other side made up for it.

-An information board here talks about the films that have been shot at Darjeeling Himalayan Railway.
+An information board here talks about the films that have been shot on this railways.

-The Darjeeling station is obviously as old as the Darjeeling Himalayan Railway, however, it looks nothing like its original version.
-There are information boards that show the vintage pictures of the Darjeeling station.
+The Darjeeling station is obviously as old as this Himalayan Railway, however, it looks nothing like its original version.
+There are information boards that show the vintage pictures of the station.

 The station in the picture looks far more enchanting than the current one – which is definitely a run down version of the original one even after you discount the vintage factor of the old black & white pictures.